Jimmy Reid: Leaving the CPGB for Labour and journalism

 Reid left the Communist Party in around 1975.
-The breakaway Scottish Labour Party considered recruiting him, but its leader, Jim Sillars, said: "If we have that chap in, he'll be taking time away from me on the box."
+The breakaway Scottish Labour Party considered recruiting him, but its leader, Jim Sillars, reportedly said: "If we have that man in the party he'll be competing with me for time on the box."

 About a year after he left the CP Reid joined the Labour Party.
 He was Labour candidate in Dundee East in 1979, but lost to Gordon Wilson, then the leader of the Scottish National Party (SNP).
 Writing in the aftermath of the election, Anthony Finlay stated in The Glasgow Herald that it was "only because the Labour Party was foolish enough to pick Jimmy Reid", that Wilson held the seat when all but one of the 10 other SNP MPs was defeated.
 The decision by Dundee East Constituency Labour Party to select him as its candidate was controversial, as he had been a party member for less than the two years normally expected.

 Reid then became a journalist and broadcaster, writing opinion columns for various newspapers including the Daily Mirror, The Herald, The Sun and The Scotsman.
-He also presented a chat show, 'The Reid Report', for Grampian Television.
-In 1984 he wrote and presented a series of documentaries entitled Reid About the USSR, for which his previous status within the Communist Party gave him unprecedented access.
+He also presented an investigative series 'The Reid Report', for BBC Scotland.
+In 1985 he wrote and presented a series of documentaries entitled Reid About the USSR, for which his previous status within the Communist Party gave him unprecedented access.
 The series resulted in two BAFTAs.
 In 2000 Reid helped to establish the Scottish Left Review, a bimonthly publication.
 He also wrote a column in Tribune under the title "As I Please", previously used by George Orwell in the same magazine.

 Reid was highly critical of the UK miners' strike (1984–1985) and its leader Arthur Scargill.
 In his newspaper column Reid argued that the working miners could not properly be referred to as strikebreakers, as no national ballot had been held and no local ballot had passed a resolution to strike: "A scab is someone who participates in a vote in which the majority are for taking strike action and then refuses to honour the decision.
 If you are denied the right to vote, it is impossible to be a scab."
 Reid's attitude led to his coming under strong criticism from many former supporters in the Labour movement, and Mick McGahey described him as "Broken Reid".